CS253-Group-6/Lostify-backend/README.md

 ## Deployment

-The backend is currently deployed on Azure using Azure App Services with a CI/CD pipeline that builds, lints, tests, and deploys any pushes to the branch.
+The backend is currently deployed on Azure using Azure App Services with a CI/CD pipeline that builds, tests, and deploys any pushes to the branch.